 Upskilling can relate to both technical and soft skills.
 This may revolve around specific skills required within your industry, or skills like leadership, management, creativity and innovation.

 The demand for upskilling has increased due to advancements in technology alongside an ageing workforce.
-With the constant development of new processes, systems and technologies like AI and robotics, there is a requirement of more knowledge and skills to operate them.
+With the constant development of new processes, systems and technologies like AI and robotics, there is a requirement for more knowledge and skills to operate them.
 Furthermore, as the baby boom generation is beginning to retire, there may be knowledge and skills that get lost in the process of refilling the now vacant positions.

-What are the benefits of upskilling?
+What are the Benefits of Upskilling?

 First and foremost, upskilling provides the opportunity for promotions.
 Having additional skills and knowledge can open doors to new positions and responsibilities within your current company.
 This means you may not have to change careers to work within a new role.